Learn to capture recordings of patients’ nervous system function.

 Neurodiagnostic Technology Curriculum

-The NDT associate degree program at Concorde Grand Prairie teaches practical skills and knowledge to prepare you to conduct electroencephalography (EEG), evoked potential (EP), long term monitoring (LTM), polysomnography (PSG), nerve conduction studies (NCS), and intraoperative neuromonitoring (IONM).
+The Neurodiagnostic Technology Associate of Applied Science degree program at Concorde Grand Prairie teaches practical skills and knowledge to prepare you to conduct electroencephalography (EEG), evoked potential (EP), long term monitoring (LTM), polysomnography (PSG), nerve conduction studies (NCS), and intraoperative neuromonitoring (IONM).

 - Evoked Potentials